-I used boneless skinless chicken breasts for this recipe, but thighs would work well too, or a combination.
+The recipe calls for boneless skinless chicken breasts, but thighs would work well too, or a combination.
 You should use skinless pieces, but it would be okay to use bone-in.
 In fact, if you like moist chicken, bone-in chicken thighs are a great economical choice.
-To ensure that boneless breasts turn out moist, try brining them first.
+But the meat will likely fall off the bone, and you would need to remove all the bones before serving.
+When using breasts, you can ensure they turn out moist by brining them first.

 - 1 medium onion, chopped